Hungry Jack's: Logo

 The Hungry Jack's logo is still based on the 1994 Burger King logo, despite subsequent revisions to the logo used by Burger King in other markets.
 The logo was redesigned in 2000, with the design based on the 1999 Burger King logo, but the logo was never used.

 Sponsorship

 Hungry Jack's currently sponsors the West Coast Eagles and Adelaide Football Club in the Australian Football League (AFL).

-Hungry Jack's are also the naming rights sponsor for the National Basketball League.
+Hungry Jack's are the naming rights sponsor for the National Basketball League.